2020 Secretarial Policy Statement on

-The Department of Commerce does not tolerate behavior, harassment, discrimination or prejudice based on race, color, religion, sex (including sexual harassment and pregnancy discrimination), sexual orientation, gender identity, national origin, age (40 years of age and over), genetic information, or disability (physical or mental).
+The Department of Commerce does not tolerate behavior, harassment, discrimination, or prejudice based on race, color, religion, sex (including sexual harassment and pregnancy discrimination), sexual orientation, gender identity, national origin, age (40 years of age and over), genetic information, or disability (physical or mental) or retaliation for protected EEO activity.
 We will also provide reasonable accommodations for applicants and employees with disabilities.
 Retaliation against those who initiate discrimination complaints, serve as witnesses or participate in the EEO process, or otherwise oppose discrimination and harassment is strictly prohibited.

 These protections and principles guide all management practices and decisions, including recruitment and hiring practices, appraisal systems, promotions, training and access to career development programs.
 Commerce managers and supervisors are responsible for preventing, documenting, and promptly correcting harassing conduct in the workplace.
 Managers will be held accountable if they fail to prevent, document, or promptly correct harassing conduct in the workplace.

 We seek to resolve workplace conflicts in a prompt, impartial, confidential, nondiscriminatory, and constructive manner, without fear of reprisal.
 You are encouraged to use the Alternative Dispute Resolution Program as a valuable tool in resolving EEO disputes.
 For more information on ADR, please see the ADR page on the Office of Civil Rights’ website.